0xor0ne/RoustKit/README.md

 > NOTE: the `run.sh` script mounts the root directory of this repository inside
 > the container in `$HOME/workspace` by default.
 The same directory is also set
-> as the default working directory and the environment variable $WDIR is set to
+> as the default working directory and inside the container the environment
-> this directory.
+> variable $WDIR is set to this directory.

 If you ever need to stop or remove the container or remove the `rkbulder` docker image for starting from scratch, you can use the following commands